sercankulcu/sercankulcu.github.io/_thoughts/a-beginners-guide-to-platonic-love.md

 Routine magnifies everything.
 You begin noticing a jacket, a bag, a hairstyle, the exact stop where she gets on.
 None of this information has practical value, yet the mind stores it as if there will be an exam.
 Then one morning she does not appear, and uncertainty begins doing what uncertainty does best: inventing possibilities.

 Did she miss the shuttle?
 Is she sick?
 Did she take the day off?
 Did she stay somewhere else last night?
 That last possibility can destroy an otherwise peaceful morning, even though nothing has actually happened.
 The person has not promised anything.
-They may not even know you are thinking about them.
+She may not even know you are thinking about her.
 Still, you react emotionally to scenarios that exist only in your own head.

-This is where platonic love becomes more than simple attraction.
+This is where unspoken love becomes more than simple attraction.
 Very little happens in reality, so imagination takes over the missing space.
 There are no dates, arguments, anniversaries, promises, or breakups, but there can still be an enormous amount of emotion.
 A look can improve the entire day.
 A missed morning can create worry.
 A two-second conversation can be replayed for hours.

 The person in imagination also has an unfair advantage over the real person.
-They never say the wrong thing.
-They are never boring.
-They never reject you.
+She never says the wrong thing.
+She is never boring.
+She never rejects you.
 The imagined relationship remains perfect because it never has to survive contact with ordinary life.

 Kierkegaard wrote about possibility as something that can produce both freedom and anxiety.
 I think that is part of what happens here.
 Possibility is attractive because nothing has been decided yet.
 It allows every version of the future to remain available.
 But the same openness that protects hope also prevents reality from correcting the fantasy.